Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Background

 We begin by reviewing the standard Schrödinger Bridge (SB) problem between two distributions, and its relation to Optimal Transport (OT).
+For notation used in the paper, see Appendix \ref{app:background}.
 Given an initial and final measure $\mu_0$ and $\mu_T$ of a population, the SB problem aims to identify the most likely intermediate dynamics of the population under the assumption that the movement is driven by a stochastic reference process $\sQ$.
 The resulting \textit{dynamic} SB problem is defined as

 The \textit{static} SB problem instead considers only the coupling over the endpoints,